June 28-July 3, 2020

-Percussion Ensemble – Rhythms of Brazil – Explore the vast array of drumming styles from Brazil, including the Samba from Rio de Janeiro’s Carnaval parades.
-Each student will get the opportunity to try all of the traditional Brazilian drums and their specific techniques.
+Global Drumming Class for Non-Percussionists – Explore the vast array of drumming styles from the World in a drum circle/ensemble format.
+Each student will get the opportunity to try global percussion instruments and learn their specific techniques.

 Physics of Music – Explore a variety of scientific topics through a musical lens, from the impact of materials used in building instruments to the acoustic design of concert halls.